 Quick facts

-• Award: New Zealand Certificate in Flooring (Level 4)
+- Award: New Zealand Certificate in Flooring Installation (Level 4)

-• Cost to apprentice: Generally free or subsidised (employer pays training fees, sometimes Government-subsidised)
+- Cost to apprentice: Generally free or subsidised (employer pays training fees, often Government-subsidised)

 A flooring apprentice typically picks one strand and qualifies in that, with the option to add additional strands later through extension training.